 Ashford Academy Privy

-We always hope that PCT’s awards will generate attention for good preservation projects but when we gave an award for the Ashford Historical Society ‘s Restoration of the privy at the Ashford Academy in 1990 were hardly prepared for it to be covered in the New York Times—and not just in the Connecticut section, but the national edition.
+We always hope that PCT’s awards will generate attention for good preservation projects but when we gave an award for the Ashford Historical Society ‘s restoration of the privy at the Ashford Academy in 1990 were hardly prepared for it to be covered in the New York Times—and not just in the Connecticut section, but the national edition.
 Thirty years later, the little building is still there, a proud witness to one of the humbler aspects of history.

 Reid and Hughes, Norwich